veloc1rapt0r/mthesis/README.md

   - _train: Train loss saved for each batch number in each epoch.
   - _runtime: Runtime of each epoch in seconds.
 - utility: This folder consists of utility files for creating datasets, logging routines, calculation of train/val/test losses, performance metrics, plotting routines, generalized train loop, and more.
+- data: The dataset folder only includes the test set used for plotting examples.
+Loading the whole dataset requires too much space.
+- models_pretrained: Contains the weights for the U-Net model to generate Figure 25 from the thesis.
+- pdf: Stores the digital version of the thesis in PDF format.

 The one can start with /code/plots_and_graphs.ipynb notebook, as it contains all the classification and segmentation performance comparison, described in details in Section 5 of the thesis.
 The notebook uses pandas dataframes, such that the reader can easily reach needed information using names of the model as keywords.